LoginRadius/cascade/README.md

 ## Introduction

-As a part of Hackathon Project we have created this repo that contains a list of all our great minds who are working with passion and dedication in the organization.
+As a part of our Hackathon Project, we created this repo containing a curated list of all the great minds working with utter passion and dedication in the organization.

-You can find what's going on in the company like
+You can find what's going on in the company including, but not limited to:
 * Events
 * Talks
-* Hackathon
+* Hackathons
-* Open-source contribution.
+* Open-source contributions and License Free Projects.

 ## Features

-* Application is built using React.
+* This application has been built using React.
-* Provide Login Functionality out of the box, you can create your app using [LoginRadius](https://accounts.loginradius.com/auth.aspx?action=register&return_url=https://dashboard.loginradius.com/login).
+* Provide Login Functionality - out of the box, you can create your app using [LoginRadius](https://accounts.loginradius.com/auth.aspx?action=register&return_url=https://dashboard.loginradius.com/login).
 Replace the APP_URL with yours in `src\utils\config.tsx`.
-* Reading data from the JSON Array and creating a UI based on that.
+* Reading the data from a JSON Array and creating a UI based on that.

 ## Feedback